doocs/leetcode/solution/2200-2299/2286.Booking Concert Tickets in Groups/README_EN.md

 bms.scatter(5, 1); // return True
                    // The group books seat 4 of row 0 and seats [0, 3] of row 1.
 bms.scatter(5, 1); // return False
-                   // There are only 2 seats left in the hall.
+                   // There is only one seat left in the hall.
 </pre>

 <p>&nbsp;</p>